 Today was our big trail running day.
 We had planned to run a 25 km loop from the Mt Robert Car Park up the Robert Ridge Track to the Angelus Hut and down the Speargrass Trail, returning to the carpark.

 The Robert Ridge Track begins with a big butt burning climb.
-This is my favorite way to start a run and my partner’s least.
+This is my favorite way to start a run and my Brian’s least.
 He managed just fine though.
 We were out of the beech forest into the alpine tussocks in no time.
 Check out the profile below.

 To return to the Speargrass Trail there is a short, but steep climb from hut.
 We took one last look at these beauty blue alpine lakes.
 The picture doesn’t capture just how gorgeous this basin truly it.
 It is a special place for sure and in May you can expect relatively few bunkmates.